 [Section 67 amended by No. 4 of 2011 s.
 6.]

-68. Successors in title may be liable, offences by bodies corporate, defences etc.
+68. Liability of successors in title, bodies corporate and their officers, defences etc.

 (1) Where under this Act any notice or order is served upon a person, or a person is authorised to execute any works subject to conditions imposed, who at the time that notice or order was served or authorisation was given was the owner of the land to which it relates and that person ceases to be the owner of the land and proves that any contravention of this Act was attributable, in whole or in part, to the act or default of a subsequent owner having knowledge of that notice, order or authorisation —